compsocialscience/summer-institute/2025/london/apply.md

 # Apply

-**This page is under construction.
-Check back soon for more up-to-date info!**

 ## Eligibility

 We invite applicants from advanced Ph.D. students students, postdoctoral researchers, and faculty within 7 years of their Ph.D., who are able to attend the program in London, United Kingdom.
 We welcome applicants from all backgrounds and fields of study, including computer science, physics, mathematics, economics, finance, psychology, sociology, law, and management.
 About 30 participants will be invited.
 However, there are no restrictions based on citizenship, country of study, or country of employment.